Wayne Shorter: Quartet

 In 2000, Shorter formed the first permanent acoustic group under his name, a quartet with pianist Danilo Perez, bassist John Patitucci, and drummer Brian Blade, playing his own compositions, many of them reworkings of tunes going back to the 1960s.
 Four albums of live recordings have been released: Footprints Live! (rec. live 2001, rel.
 2002); Beyond the Sound Barrier (rec. live 2002–2004, rel.
 2005); Without a Net (rec. live 2010, rel.
 2013); and Emanon (2018), with the latter, in addition to live material, including Shorter's quartet in a studio session with the 34-piece Orpheus Chamber Orchestra.
 The quartet has received great acclaim from fans and critics, especially for the strength of Shorter's tenor saxophone playing.
 The biography Footprints: The Life and Work of Wayne Shorter by journalist Michelle Mercer examines the working life of the musicians as well as Shorter's thoughts and Buddhist beliefs.
-Beyond the Sound Barrier received the 2006 Grammy Award for Best Instrumental Jazz Album.
+Beyond the Sound Barrier received the 2006 Grammy Award for Best Jazz Instrumental Album.

-Shorter's 2003 album Alegría (his first studio album for 10 years, since High Life) received the 2004 Grammy Award for Best Instrumental Jazz Album; it features the quartet with a host of other musicians, including pianist Brad Mehldau, drummer Terri Lyne Carrington and former Weather Report percussionist Alex Acuña.
+Shorter's 2003 album Alegría (his first studio album for 10 years, since High Life) received the 2004 Grammy Award for Best Jazz Instrumental Album; it features the quartet with a host of other musicians, including pianist Brad Mehldau, drummer Terri Lyne Carrington and former Weather Report percussionist Alex Acuña.
 Shorter's compositions, some new, some reworked from his Miles Davis period, feature the complex Latin rhythms that he specialized in during his Weather Report days.

 Wayne Shorter: Zero Gravity

 In 2015, producer/director Dorsay Alavi began filming a documentary about the life of Wayne Shorter called Wayne Shorter: Zero Gravity.
 A number of high-profile musicians, including Herbie Hancock, Esperanza Spalding, and Terri Lyne Carrington, performed at a donor event to raise funds for the documentary; two of the largest donations came from the Herb Alpert Foundation and Carlos Santana.
+In 2018, a four-hour preliminary cut was completed.
+Subsequently, Brad Pitt joined the project with his production company.
+After some delay, partly due to the Covid crisis, from August 2023, the documentary is available as a three-hour miniseries on Amazon Prime Video.